â Reviens sur :

 Self-deprecation as the ultimate shield

 Jealous people love to point out your "flaws."
-So get ahead of them.
+So, get ahead of them.

-"You're showing off with your cap on!"
+"You're showing off with your cap!"

 Laughter and success, the perfect combination